kestral246/tunnelmaker/README.md

 - **Aux-left-click:** Also digs tunnel (useful if flying).
 - **Aux-right-click:** Also digs tunnel (needed for Android).

-The reason for this change is that while updating this mod I had to test it a lot, and I've lost track of the number of times I've accidentally pressed right-click and dug a tunnel when I didn't want to.
-The only solution was to move tunnel digging to another key combination.

 How to enable
 -------------